 We’re Amping Up the Use of Alternative Power Sources

 Our Evergreen restaurant as well as our office use 100% wind power.
-We also take advantage of solar energy; our Idaho Springs, Arvada, and Boulder restaurants (including our warehouse) have a combined 48 kWH solar capacity.
+We also take advantage of solar energy; our Idaho Springs and Arvada restaurants (including our warehouse) have a combined 48 kWH solar capacity.